pviafore/taocp/mix/programs/1.4.4/problems/exercises.md

 16) Write a green-yellow-red-purple with three coroutines  (one input, one output, one computation)

-    We won't be able to do a n < N check in these cases, because one of those red buffers will be purple. n needs to be the number of red AND purple buffers in this case.
-See green_yellow_red_purple.mixal.
+    We won't be able to do a n < N check in these cases, See green_yellow_red_purple.mixal.